-This is my favorite.
 This is the thing that turned me around.
 I love article marketing so much that I actually teach a course on this subject!

 When I could not afford paid advertising methods I wrote articles and sent them to the ezines that I found in The Directory of Ezines.
 It created a strong flow of traffic.

-What I did not know at the time is that the visitors article marketing created would be so interested.
+What I did not know at the time is that the article marketing created would be so interested.
 They felt like they knew me, and wanted to know more.

 That was a beautiful thing at a time when I needed something good to happen.

-In a few short weeks I went from no one reading my writing to hundreds of thousands of people reading my writing.
+In a few short weeks, I went from no one reading my writing to hundreds of thousands of people reading my writing.

 Why is having your own blog important?
 I believe there are three reasons.

-1. It gives you a "home base", somewhere to send all visitors so they can learn more.
+- It gives you a "home base", somewhere to send all visitors so they can learn more.
 Having one site to which you send people matters, especially if you are an affiliate marketer who might promote a variety of products over time.
 Sending all traffic to your blog makes your advertising and promotion evergreen.

-2. It empowers you to build a list of your own.
+- It empowers you to build a list of your own.
 Using tools like Aweber's list building widget or a pop up from PopUp Domination you can build a list from your blog visitors quickly.

 What does that mean?
 It means your article helps people but does not try to be an entire course.

-You could write an article that says, “The three best ways to use an auto responder are to sell things, to follow up with customers and to recruit affiliates.”
+You could write an article that says, “The three best ways to use an autoresponder are to sell things, to follow up with customers and to recruit affiliates.”